Connect with others who understand.

 • View full summary

-After a recent diagnosis of complement 3 glomerulopathy (C3G), it’s natural to feel anxious as you wait for your treatment plan.
-Doctors usually recommend a combination of lifestyle changes and medications to treat these kidney diseases (also called renal diseases).
+After receiving a diagnosis of complement 3 glomerulopathy (C3G), it’s natural to feel anxious as you wait for your treatment plan.
+Doctors usually recommend a combination of lifestyle changes and medications to treat this type of kidney disease.
 These treatment options are designed to protect kidney function, support overall kidney health, and regulate the immune system to reduce further damage.

 This article covers seven types of treatments doctors use for C3G and how these therapies work.
-It also discusses clinical trials as an option for treating kidney disease.
-To learn more about your treatment plan or whether you qualify for a clinical trial, talk to your nephrologist (kidney specialist).
+To learn more about your treatment plan, talk to your nephrologist (kidney specialist).

 What Is C3 Glomerulopathy?

 C3G gets its name from a complement protein called C3.
-It is a rare kidney disease that develops when the complement system — part of the immune system that helps fight bacteria and viruses — becomes overactive.
+It’s a rare kidney disease that develops when the complement system — part of the immune system that helps fight bacteria and viruses — becomes overactive.
 Too much C3 then triggers other complement proteins and damages the kidneys.

 These proteins form C3-containing deposits (with little or no antibody) that build up in the glomeruli and damage the filters.
 Over time, this damage can result in chronic kidney disease or even kidney failure if it’s not treated.